danielyaba/gke-private-tunneller/README.md

   -- -L 8888:localhost:8888 -N -q -f
 ```

 We can now access the GKE API with kubectl commands using the proxy
 ```
 HTTPS_PROXY=localhost:8888 kubectl get namespaces
 ```
-We should we an output of all namespaces in our private GKE cluster
+We should we an output of all namespaces in our private GKE cluster.

 ## Using Some Automation
 #### Prepare scripts